mecid/mecid.github.io/_posts/2021-03-18-ui-testing-in-swift-with-xctest-framework.md

 To learn more about query properties of *XCUIApplication*, take a look at the documentation of *XCUIElementTypeQueryProvider* protocol.

 Labels, buttons, and switches use titles as accessibility labels out of the box.
-You still need to set accessibility identifiers for views like *UITableView* and *UICollectionView* manually.
+But you still need to set accessibility identifiers for views like *UITableView* and *UICollectionView* manually.

 ```swift
 // UIKit